 Intent.
 What is your intent?
 Do you want to become a tv star?
 Do you want to make a viral video?
-Do you just want to trespass at locations and become a thrill seeker?
+Do you just want to trespass at locations and become a thrill seeker or an urbex explorer?
 Do you want to become Zak Bagans?
 Do you want to study paranormal and research theories?
-Do you want to be an admin on a facebook groups that talks about the paranormal?
+Do you want to be an admin on a facebook group that talks about the paranormal?
 Do you want to help a local organisation?
 Do you want to work for a tour company?
 The list goes on and on and on.
-Out of all of these questions, when it comes to intent, the only question you should be answering is Why are you getting into the paranormal?
+There is no right or wrong answer to this question so to speak because everyone is here for different reasons.
+But out of all of these questions, when it comes to intent, the only question you should be answering is 'Why are you getting into the paranormal?'
 If your answer is anything but ‘because I love it’ you really need to question if this is for you.
-Any fame if any is short lived.
+Any fame you may find if any is short lived.
 You will potentially encounter more lows than you will highs.
 You will constantly be defending yourself.
-You will forever be under the microscope from sceptics and critics.
+You will forever be under the microscope from skeptics and critics.
 If you are going into the paranormal without the drive and the passion, you are not going to get very far.
 For some people, going with friends to a few investigations a year and maybe following a few pages on facebook is great for them and you know what, that was me for a really long time.
 It is a great way to enjoy the paranormal without a lot of the hassles.
-If you want to be further involved in the paranormal community, that is great but make your mark in a positive way.
+I have changed my involvement with the community several times over the years because I had to make sure I was enjoying what I was doing.
+I mean this can be expensive and a lot of time away from home, so if it causes you more pain than happiness, it may be worth reassessing your goals.
+If you do find that you want to be further involved in the paranormal community, that is great but make your mark in a positive way.

 If you want to be known in the industry, put yourself out there.
 Goto local paranormal meet ups and events.
 Introduce yourself.
 Join facebook groups and have discussions.
 Befriend your fellow investigators on facebook.
 Follow your favourite paranormal groups.
 Learn from these people.
 Some investigators have been doing this for 30+ years so they kind of know what they are talking about.
 Listen to what they are telling you.
 They are where they are for a reason.
 Because they are respected and knowledgeable.
 Research your ass off.
 Learn about different categories of paranormal.
 UFO’s, spirits, parapsychology, cryptozoology, science – there are so many avenues you can go down.
 You don’t have to agree with everything you read and you can voice your opinion.
 Just make sure you have an informed opinion.
 The best debates can be between two individuals that are having an informed difference of opinion and it can really open your eyes.
 At the end there are no hard feelings it is a difference in opinion.
 Its not a personal attack on each other’s character it is simply stating facts.